 According to Tessina, other reasons underlying this expansion of everyone's dating choices include:

-Women may also want a man with a less-developed career who could follow her or take care of children, if that is a factor.
+- Women may also want a man with a less-developed career who could follow them or take care of children, if that is a factor.

 But what about the notion that men are "hard-wired" to seek a smooth-faced, curvy receptacle for reproduction and thus are drawn to younger women?
 "Humans are relatively flexible species," Michael R. Cunningham, PhD, a psychologist in the department of communications at the University of Louisville, tells WebMD.
 "Factors other than biological can be attractive.
 You can override a lot of biology in pursuit of other goals."